Because empties are full

 Boost recycling rates

-Tennesseans recycle just 10% of the 5 billion-plus beverage containers we consume each year.
-TennCan will boost that figure to 80%, possibly higher, and it will do so in a way that ensures the most beneficial use for each container—even the glass that many people today believe is "unmarketable."
+Tennesseans recycle just 10% of the 4 billion-plus beverage containers we consume each year.
+TennCan will boost that figure to 80%, possibly higher, and it will do so in a way that ensures the most beneficial use for each container—even the glass that many people today believe is unmarketable.
 Why?
-Because bottle bill scrap is never mixed with other items.
-Brown glass stays with brown glass, aluminum doesn't sneak into bales of cardboard, and high-value PET or HDPE don't get junk-mixed with plastics 3-7.
+Because bottle bill scrap is extremely "pure."
+Brown glass stays with brown glass, aluminum doesn't sneak into bales of cardboard, and high-value PET and HDPE don't get junk-mixed with plastics 3-7.

 Photo: Brown glass at a Strategic Materials processing plant in a deposit state